Idyllwild Arts Foundation

 Idyllwild Arts Foundation encompasses two institutions in Idyllwild, California for training in the arts: Idyllwild Arts Academy (IAA) and the Idyllwild Arts Summer Program.
 The institution was formerly known as Idyllwild School of Music and the Arts (ISOMATA).

-The Idyllwild Arts Foundation is in the San Jacinto Mountains above Palm Springs, California in the San Bernardino National Forest, at an elevation of 5100 ft, and is a 2 hour drive from Los Angeles, 2 hours from San Diego and 1 hour from Palm Springs.
+The Idyllwild Arts Foundation is in the San Jacinto Mountains above Palm Springs, California in the San Bernardino National Forest, at an elevation of 5100 ft, and is a 2-hour drive from Los Angeles, 2 hours from San Diego and 1 hour from Palm Springs.

 History

 Idyllwild Arts Foundation was founded by Dr. Max Krone and his wife, Beatrice.
-Envisioning a remote place where people of all backgrounds could come together to experience the arts, they established the Idyllwild Arts Foundation in 1946 and purchased land in the San Jacinto Mountains on which to build.
+They established the Idyllwild Arts Foundation in 1946 and purchased land in the San Jacinto Mountains on which to build.
 In 1950, approximately one hundred adult students began attending summer classes in the arts.

-Over the years, summer activities have continued to grow, expanding to include programs for children of all ages, a Family Camp, Metals Week, Native American Arts Festival and the Chamber Music Festival.
-Classes in music, dance, theatre, visual arts, film, writing and Native American arts are offered to students from age 5 to adult.
+Over the years, summer activities have continued to grow, expanding to include programs for children of all ages, a Family Camp, Metals Week, Native American Arts Festival, and the Chamber Music Festival.
+Classes in music, dance, theatre, visual arts, film, writing, and Native American arts are offered to students from age 5 to adult.
 Each year over 1800 adults and children attend Idyllwild Arts Summer Program courses.
-Norman Corwin, Ansel Adams, Herbert Zipper, Marguerite N. Clapp, Mark Wilke, Bella Lewitzky, Fritz Scholder, Maria Martinez, Lucy Lewis, Pete Seeger and Meredith Willson taught courses there in the summer.
+Norman Corwin, Ansel Adams, Herbert Zipper, Marguerite N. Clapp, Mark Wilke, Bella Lewitzky, Fritz Scholder, Maria Martinez, Lucy Lewis, Pete Seeger, and Meredith Willson taught courses there in the summer.

 In 1964, the school was given to the University of Southern California (USC) under the terms of an agreement with the Idyllwild Arts Foundation.
 In 1983, the Foundation exercised its option to resume independent management and resumed sole ownership of the school.
 In 1985, the first independent boarding high school for the arts in the western United States, the Idyllwild Arts Academy, was established.

 Idyllwild Arts Academy

-Idyllwild Arts Academy, the boarding school, offers a college preparatory program for grades 9–12 and post-graduates, with training in music, theater, dance, visual art, creative writing, film and interdisciplinary arts.
+Idyllwild Arts Academy, the boarding school, offers a college preparatory program for grades 9–12 and post-graduates, with training in music, theater, dance, visual art, creative writing, film, and interdisciplinary arts.
 An audition or portfolio is required for admission.